Take Me Back To Dear Old Blighty

 by Florrie Forde.

-Take Me Back To Dear Old Blighty — a phrase so famous that it finds a place in the Oxford Dictionary of Modern Quotations — was a favourite of the British Tommies on the Western Front.
-Indeed, the song’s association with World War One is almost iconic.
+Indeed, the song’s association with the First World War is almost iconic.
 Noël Coward borrowed Blighty for his sprawling 1931 stage production Cavalcade, about British life in the first two decades of the twentieth century.
-In the Academy Award-winning 1933 film version, however, Coward dropped Blighty in favour of another Godfrey song, Take Me Back To Yorkshire [1910], for a scene set on an Edwardian seafront.
-In his follow-up film This Happy Breed (1944), directed by David Lean, Coward favours Blighty once again, having returning Tommies sing it as the camera pans over the London streets of 1919 from high above in the film’s opening sequence.
+In the Academy Award–winning 1933 film version, however, Coward dropped Blighty in favour of another Godfrey song, Take Me Back To Yorkshire [1910], for a scene set on an Edwardian seafront.
+In his follow-up film This Happy Breed (1944), directed by David Lean, Coward favoured Blighty once again, having returning Tommies sing it as the camera pans over the London streets of 1919 from high above in the film’s opening sequence.

-Then [in 1916] came Take Me Back To Dear Old Blighty, which Fred Godfrey wrote in my house at Hampstead.
-I was due to sing it at Liverpool the next day, and there was no time to get the band parts written, so Godfrey himself came up with me and accompanied me on the piano.
-(Ward 1932.)
+Though both Florrie Forde and Ella Retford sang the song with great success, it was effervescent Dorothy Ward, wife of Music Hall star and songwriter Shaun Glenville, who introduced it.
+In a newspaper article, Miss Ward reminisced: “Then [in 1916] came Take Me Back To Dear Old Blighty, which Fred Godfrey wrote in my house at Hampstead.
+I was due to sing it at Liverpool the next day, and there was no time to get the band parts written, so Godfrey himself came up with me and accompanied me on the piano.”5 Indeed, Godfrey sat in for a time as Dorothy Ward’s pianist on the stage (“Melodyland,” The Era, 20 September 1916, p.
+14), so he evidently was quite comfortable playing in public.

-At the old Oxford Music Hall there was a show called “Blighty.”
+In an undated interview, Godfrey had a more modest recollection of how the song came about: “At the old Oxford Music Hall there was a show called ‘Blighty.’
 Bennett Scott, A.J.
-Mills and I were going by, and one of us suddenly said “What an idea for a song!”
+Mills and I were going by, and one of us suddenly said ‘What an idea for a song!’
 Four hours later it was all finished, and the whole country was singing it soon afterwards.
-I got — not very much.
+I got — not very much.”

 The presence on stage of Fred Godfrey, the author of “Take Me Back To Dear Old Blighty,” gave rise to scenes of remarkable enthusiasm at Exeter Hippodrome last night, and the audiences at both houses revelled in the popular war-time chorus, the singing of which, however, was tinged with a feeling of sadness.
 Rarely, if ever, has there been a more unique occasion at the Hippodrome.
 Apart from the atmosphere engendered by the appearance on the stage on Armistice Night of the man who wrote a ditty that will always be associated with memories of the war, the popularity of many other songs composed by Fred Godfrey was made manifest, these including “Who Were You With Last Night?” and “Down Texas Way.”